nchlswhttkr/website/content/_index.md

 ## Hey, I'm Nicholas!

-I’m a developer in Melbourne, Australia.
-Aside from coding, music is my strongest passion.
-Most evenings of the week, you’ll be sure to find me rehearsing with a brass band or orchestra in Melbourne.
-Outside of music, I also enjoy playing a good game of lawn bowls.
+I'm a developer in Melbourne Australia, with a passion for music.
+Most evenings of the week, you'll be sure to find me rehearsing with a brass band or orchestra around Melbourne.
+Outside of music, I also enjoy playing a good game of lawn bowls!

-As a developer, I'm always looking to solve technical problems, gain experience with new technologies, and grow my own knowledge so that I can share it with those around me.
+I'm keen for frontend web development and automation, but working with the full stack isn't something I shy away from!
+I'm always looking to learn new technologies to put them into use, and to share what I learn with those around me.

-I'm currently studying Computer Science in a Monash University.
-Outside of studying and community involvement, I also work with eSolutions at Monash University as a developer.
-My proudest work was helping to build and release [MonPlan](https://monplan.apps.monash.edu/), an interactive course planner for students, as an enterprise service for the university.
+I study Computer Science at Monash University.
+I've been involved with IT at Monash through the [WIRED](https://wired.org.au), with the hackathons and workshops for students interested in IT.
+I've also worked with eSolutions at Monash University, and launched [MonPlan](https://monplan.apps.monash.edu) with a team of fellow students to make study planning and online course advice accessible and understandable for Monash students.

 ---